AlgoMaster Logo

 Intuition

-The most natural approach: count how many times each element appears, then check which counts exceed n/3.
-A hash map gives us O(1) lookups and insertions, so we can count everything in a single pass and then filter.
+Count how many times each element appears, then check which counts exceed n/3.
+A hash map gives O(1) average lookups and insertions, so the counting takes a single pass, and a second pass over the distinct keys filters out the elements above the threshold.

 Algorithm